 - Working together to create a safety plan, and

 - Making sure you (the person helping) are maintaining your own self-care can help facilitate this connection point.

 Being a good parent, caregiver, or friend to someone who is self-harming requires taking good care of yourself.
 Seeking support around this issue can be tricky, as teens can rightfully feel like their privacy has been violated if a parent speaks too freely to others about their issue.
 Show discernment in who you choose to confide in for support, and identify one or two people who can support you through the experience.
 If you need more support, seek therapy so you can better support your teen.

 5. Don’t Punish

 Mental health struggles cannot be remedied through discipline.
 First, seek to understand.

 Process why it’s happening, practice harm reduction, and review alternate behaviors.
-Then and only then, with the support of the therapist, collaborate with your teen on how consequences for continued self-harm episodes might help support them making choices that keep them safe.
+Then and only then, with the support of a therapist, collaborate with your teen on how consequences for continued self-harm episodes might help support them in making choices that keep them safe.

 6. Pay Attention

-The majority of teens who self-harm indicate doing so brings relief- a clue to the changes that researchers have discovered occur in the brains of teens who cut.
+The majority of teens who self-harm indicate doing so brings relief.
+This is a clue to the changes that researchers have discovered occur in the brains of teens who cut.
 Self-injury is the second strongest predictor of suicide.
 (While the #1 predictor of death from suicide is a previous suicide attempt).